 How Do I Qualify For Public Service Loan Forgiveness?

-From November 1, the original PSLF criteria will resume.
-Even if you’re not sure of your eligibility, now is the time to apply.
+Beginning November 1, 2022 the original PSLF criteria resumed.
+Visit this site to learn more about this opportunity, and get your application started.
+Unlike the limited student loan debt forgiveness initiative, this program is already approved and in progress.
 The program will help you determine if you’re qualified, or how close you are to qualifying, and help get the process started so you know how close you are to qualification.

 Other Major Changes